-techUK joins climate action campaign Race to Zero
+techUK endorses climate action campaign Race to Zero

-techUK has signed up to the SME Race to Zero track via the SME Climate Hub.
-This means that techUK will take immediate action to half its emissions by 2030, achieve net zero before 2050 and disclose its progress on a yearly basis.
+The SME Race to Zero (signup via the SME Climate Hub) helps firms take immediate action to half their emissions by 2030, achieve net zero before 2050 and disclose progress on a yearly basis.

-Over the coming months, techUK will be working with Utility Team to measure its greenhouse gases, set a clear strategy for reducing them, and begin to take concrete actions.
-Ambition in the speed of reaching net zero level will be reviewed following completion of these steps.
+In house, techUK works with the Utility Team to measure its greenhouse gases, set a clear strategy for reducing them, and begin to take concrete actions.
+Ambition in the speed of reaching net zero will be reviewed following completion of these steps.

 CEO of techUK Julian David said: